OpenEvalProject/evals/manuscripts/elife-93002/v1/manuscript.md

 For both acute and chronic post-MI, simulations done using the population of ventricular models showed similar changes to the PV loop as the baseline model across variabilities in ionic current conductances.

-## T-wave alternans and abnormal wave propagation are caused at fast pacing by cellular alternans and EADs, without reduced LVEF at resting heart rate
+### T-wave alternans and abnormal wave propagation are caused at fast pacing by cellular alternans and EADs, without reduced LVEF at resting heart rate

 Increased incidence of T-wave alternans is commonly observed in post-MI patients, and abnormally propagating waves generated from post-MI electrophysiological heterogeneity can trigger lethal arrhythmic events.
 T-wave alternans were reproduced in the ventricular chronic MI simulations at fast pacing (Figure 5A), with RZ2 remodelling, and their mechanisms were revealed through analysis of the high spatio-temporal resolution of simulation data.
 Figure 5A shows upright T-wave morphology and preserved LVEF of 49% at resting rate of 75 bpm (CL = 800ms).
 However, at fast rates (120 bpm, CL = 500ms), significant beat-to-beat ST and T-wave morphology alterations were observed.
 This was due to large alternans seen in mid-myocardial single cell simulations of the remote zone at CL of 500ms (Figure 5C, green trace), with EAD-driven alternans.
 These results support the importance of stress tests, since alternans in APD and T-wave can occur at fast heart rates with no sign of LVEF abnormalities at resting heart rate.
 This is consistent with reports that T-wave alternans under supine bicycle exercise testing was found to be predictive of arrhythmic event after acute post-MI (Ikeda et al., 2000).

 ![Figure 5.](https://cdn.elifesciences.org/articles/93002/elife-93002-fig5-v1.jpg)

-**Figure 5.:** A).(B) Simulated APD and calcium traces in midmyocardial population of models with remote zone 2 (RZ2) remodelling.
+**Figure 5.:** (B) Simulated APD and calcium traces in midmyocardial population of models with remote zone 2 (RZ2) remodelling.
 (C) Large action potential and calcium transient alternans were caused by EADs in simulations at 120 bpm with midmyocardial cells affected by RZ2 ionic current remodelling (green traces, representative example at 75 vs 120 bpm).
 A single cell model (in green) was selected from the population of models (in grey) for embedding into the remote region for ventricular simulations.

 Simulations with the population of virtual cardiomyocytes models revealed that in addition to the EAD-driven alternans (Appendix 1—figure 14), classical calcium-driven alternans were also observed in the population of cell models (Appendix 1—figures 12 and 13).
 The key ionic current remodelling underlying calcium-driven alternans include enhanced CaMKII activity and slower calcium release, as well as suppressed SERCA pump activity in the chronic MI, which are consistent with previous studies (Livshitz and Rudy, 2007; Zhou et al., 2016; Tomek et al., 2018; Appendix 1—figure 15).
 IKCa enhancement in the chronic MI suppressed alternans generation (detailed analysis provided in Appendix 1—figures 16 and 17).
 The median of calcium amplitude was larger in the alternans models than in the non-alternating post-MI models (Appendix 1—figure 19), in agreement with the preserved LVEF in the simulations.
 We did not simulate the effect of this classical calcium-driven alternans on the ECG because the higher pacing rate at which this phenomenon occurs requires the model to include beta-adrenergic inotropic effects to preserve realistic systolic mechanical function.